Ohlone College President's Office

 The wisdom of those who were here before us will teach us in the future to conserve rather than use up our natural resources; to respect all people and their differences rather than to try to form all opinions into a single tribal mentality; to protect the animals, birds and fish with whom we live—bringing them closer to us once again; to be true to our innermost being through our own path of spirituality; to make wise choices in our personal health and habits of living, and to live in harmony one with another, honoring and respecting the older people, caring for the younger people and those who are most frail or vulnerable in our society.

 These are the lessons to be learned as we travel the Ohlone Way.
 The teaching of these lessons is our mission as a college.
-The carrying out of these lessons in the day-to-day actions of our college community is the most important commitment we can possibly make for ourselves and for generations to come.Skip plugin info.
+The carrying out of these lessons in the day-to-day actions of our college community is the most important commitment we can possibly make for ourselves and for generations to come.Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".